 - Third party manufacturers make coils that supposedly match with any brand.
 Since they can’t be physically tested with every possible unit on the market, computer-simulated ratings are submitted to ARI.
 We find that this rating is often falsely inflated.

 These inflated ratings (#2) qualify for rebates at a much lower upfront cost than the manufacturer’s properly matched set (#1).
 But the customer usually pays more in the end, because the coils turn out to be much less efficient and often harmful to the rest of the system.

-The worst part is that the efficiency ratings do not consider proper matching of duct sizes.
-A properly matched furnace, coil and condenser doesn’t amount to much if the duct sizes won’t accommodate their proper airflow.
+The worst part is that the efficiency ratings do not consider the proper matching of duct sizes.
+A properly matched furnace, coil, and condenser don’t amount to much if the duct sizes won’t accommodate their proper airflow.

 Secrets of Installation Codes

 Pretty soon you’ll start to realize that most of what you already know about purchasing a new HVAC system (size, brand, etc.) won’t really help you that much.
 It is the stuff that you don’t know about that really makes the most difference.

 There are a lot of city and state codes that must be followed when a contractor installs an air conditioner or furnace.
 How many of those codes are you familiar with?
 Do you think the contractor knows that you don’t know the codes and requirements?
 One of the ways HVAC contractors can lower installation costs is to skip the required steps in the installation.